 Learn more about Environmental Justice >>

-Undergraduate Student Resources: Below is a curated list of resources specifically designed to support first-generation undergraduate students in the College of Earth and Mineral Sciences (EMS) at Penn State.
+Below is a curated list of resources specifically designed to support first-generation undergraduate and graduate students in the College of Earth and Mineral Sciences (EMS) at Penn State.
 These resources address academic, financial, and personal development needs to help you succeed.

 - Chaiken Center for Student Success - Offers mentorship, community-building, and tailored resources for first-gen students to help them thrive academically and personally at Penn State.